wazzupope/portfolio/README.md

 Decide whether to divide technologies in Skills to "well-used" and "some exposure" or something of that nature

-On mobile views: modify layout/size of Contact section so that when you click the Nav link to it, it doesn't look like you've just jumped to the bottom of the section above it.
+On mobile views: modify layout/size of bottom Contact section so that when you click the Nav link to it, it doesn't look like you've just jumped to the bottom of the section above it.
 Maybe it doesn't need to be 100vh size, but maybe needs to be 50vh?
 Add footer to it?

 Check accessibility checklist

+Lighthouse?